alixedi/land/apps/us-citizenship-untangled.md

   subtitle: Pass Life in the UK Test without reading the book!
 reviews:
   items:
-    - name: zeddab
+    - name: JCole
-      text: There are so many questions in this app that you'll go the exam with complete certainity that you'll pass.
-      stars: " I passed the test! ★★★★★"
+      text: The layout of your app is so simple and straightforward that it took me just 2 days to perfect all 100 questions.
+Giving mock tests was fun too.
+      stars: simple & beautiful ★★★★★
-    - name: EmlynC
+    - name: Emilyatthegate
-      text: >-
-        It's a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.

-        I love that it keeps coming back to questions you got wrong so that you can learn from it.
+      text: It has all good features.
+It helped me learn the facts quickly
       stars: Refreshingly straighforward ★★★★★
+    - name: 2022win
+      text: I passed.
+Thank you for the lovely app.
+      stars: Excellent app  ★★★★★
-    - name: 9 Gager
+    - name: user25032022
-      text: >-
-        There wouldn't be a simpler app than this for Life in UK tests.
-No signups required, no clutter of advertisements, no activation or personal information is asked.
+      text: Great for practising.
+I would strongly recommend learning from this app.

-        It has simple Q& A layout.
-Explanations to Answers particularly helped me learn more about the subject.
+        It helped me remember all the information.

-        God for users at any knowledge level.
-      stars: Simple & well thought out.  ★★★★★
-    - name: user20382173
-      text: |-

-        Tried many apps, but this one is value for money.
-      stars: So easy to use!  ★★★★★
+      stars: Great app ★★★★★
-    - name: holdenweb
+    - name: Mathias
-      text: >-

-        The app repeats questions to drive the learning home, and is very simple to use.
+      text: Your app was really helpful.
+I passed today and wanted to give you a good feedback.
+I was confident while giving the test
-      stars: Excellent quizzes. ★★★★★
+      stars: I passed using only this app ★★★★★
-    - name: DoubleDouble87
+    - name: Hawkeye
-      text: |-

-        Fantastic app...just need landscape mode for iPad.
+      text: Fantastic app...I practised for just one day and got all questions correct on the test.
+Very pleased with myself
-      stars: Top  ★★★★★
+      stars: Fantastic app  ★★★★★
   title: Read what our users are saying
 faqs:
   - title: What is the format of US Civics Test?